6 Incredible Valladolid Cenotes You Simply Must Visit

 Unfortunately at the time of writing, there was no car hire in Valladolid.
 The nearest place to hire a car would be Tulum, Cancun or Merida.

-A great way to visit Valladolid and its amazing cenotes is to come by rental car.
+The best way to visit Valladolid and its amazing cenotes is to come by rental car- it’s just much easier to see them all.
 If you’re looking for a great rental agency with competitive rates and great service make sure to check out Discover Cars.

 ↠ If you’re interested in taking good photos bring a tripod, especially to the cave cenotes.
 Due to the lack of light, you’ll have to slow down your shutter speed to take a great photo and to avoid blurry images definitely use a tripod.
 If you don’t have one I highly recommend the Manfrotto Element.